alekratz/not-perl/README.md

 `rustup override set nightly` and enable non-lexical lifetimes in main.rs by uncommenting `#![feature(nll)]` at the top, and try to build it again.

+## Shame statistics
+To generate shame statistics, you can run these commands:

+`grep -R src/ -e 'unimplemented\|TODO' | wc -l`

+This is roughly the square root of the number of hours of technical debt payoff I have created for myself.

-Disclaimer
+# Disclaimer
-=

-If you're reading this, the compiler doesn't work.
+If you're reading this, the ~~compiler~~ VM doesn't work.

-License
+# License
-=

 (C) 2018 Alek Ratzloff.
 All rights reserved.